 Alex started selling fruit at the Atwater Market while Mat was studying art, painting and graphic design.
 Four years ago, they opened their own stall; “My own father used to say that the name Winnicki Brothers won’t mean much to anyone but when it’s the Satay Brothers, then everyone will understand”.
 So they started with satays, buns, papaya salad and their legendary Laksa soup.
 “These are items that will always be available, and even if we expand the menu, these are our classics.
 And we do plan to add lots of new things.”

 Satay Brothers is a comfortable, lively place where you dine on food that will transport you far away from the Quebec winter.
 As the Satay Brothers say themselves, this is Singaporean Street Food, with a delightful mixture of very tasty Malaysian and southeast Asian flavours.
 This is the cuisine they grew up with, and they are passionate about the ingredients and the flavours.
 Since the restaurant offers delicious dishes at low prices, the place is among our list of Montreal’s cheap eats!

 Following the success of the stand at Atwater Market, Alex and Mat opened a small, 20-seat restaurant on Saint Jacques St. Everything worked well, from the service and food to the layout.
 “I remember, whenever a beautiful girl walked into the restaurant, my mother would tell me ‘seat her next to such & such, he’s single’ (laughs) and relationships were made.
 We hardly meet anyone anymore.
 Large tables allow strangers who enjoy talking to each other, to become friends because they have shared something, the story of an evening or more.”

 The new restaurant

-Even when there is a queue, and that happens often, it’s worth the wait.
-There’s much to enjoy, from the food to just being there.
+Even when there is a line (and that happens often), it’s worth the wait.
+There’s so much to enjoy, from the food to just being there.